Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Materials and Methods

 \subsection{Gel imaging, calibration curve construction, and quantification}

 Gel images were captured using a gel documentation system and quantified using GeneTools.
+Strand O was labeled with a 3$'$ ROX fluorophore using NHS ester chemistry.
+Fluorescence imaging was performed using a Syngene G:BOX gel documentation system (Syngene G:BOX).
+ROX fluorescence was detected using excitation/emission wavelengths of 575/602 nm.

 As shown in \cref{fig:gel}b, the native PAGE gel displays the migration of the free output strand O and the O:O:P complex.
 The first four lanes contain known concentrations of the output strand O (50, 200, 300, and 400 nM) and serve as calibration data.
 These lanes were used to construct a calibration curve relating band intensity to output concentration.
 The remaining eight lanes correspond to amplifier reactions in which different concentrations of input strand I were added, resulting in varying levels of O and O:O:P complexes.

 For quantification, the band corresponding to the free output strand O in each lane was selected using a fixed rectangular region, and the integrated band area was calculated following local background subtraction.
 The same region size was applied to all lanes to ensure consistent quantification across samples.
 For clarity, an example of the quantified region is indicated by the red dashed box in \cref{fig:gel}b, illustrating the region used to extract the GeneTools intensity values for each lane.